What to Expect During a Virtual Lactation Consultation

 Booking your appointment

-You’ll start by choosing a time that works for you and your baby.
+You’ll start by choosing a time that works for you and/or your baby.
 Many families like to schedule a visit around a typical feeding time so we can watch a full feed together.
 If your baby doesn’t cooperate perfectly (because, babies), that’s okay!
 There’s still plenty we can do.

 At LatchLine, you’ll: